TEACHERS: Get free access to all Lessons and Current Events

 Modern campaigning can get pretty dirty, but politicians today are only taking their cues from politicians in ancient Athens.
 This public radio story describes how direct democracy was carried out in ancient Athens, a Greek city-state.
 Listen to learn who was allowed to participate in Athenian politics and how the people of Athens voted for and controled their elected officials.

-In 1919 in a busy neighborhood of Boston a tank holding 2 million gallons of molasses burst open and flooded the streets.
+A tank holding 2 million gallons of molasses burst open and flooded the streets of Boston in 1919.
+This strange disaster killed 21 people and led to a scapegoating a group of people.
 An author has written a children’s story about the incident and what happened after the tank exploded.
-Listen to hear the author talk about and read from her book.
+Listen to hear the author talk about this event and what happened in the years afterward.

 The novel “Wonder” tells the story of a fifth grade boy with a facial deformity who enrolls in school for the very first time.
 In this audio story, the author, Raquel Jaramillo (a.k.a., R.J.
 Palacio) shares the incident that first prompted her to write the novel.
 She discusses how the boy, Auggie, struggles to feel ordinary in the face of extraordinary reactions.
 Listen to learn more about this novel and how the choices we make can have a lasting impact.